Pax airship disaster: Consequences

 Before its transport to Brazil, the coffin was buried at the Passy cemetery in Paris on May 17, 1902.
 Augusto Severo's body arrived in Rio de Janeiro on June 17, and was buried the next day, with the participation of President Campos Salles.
 His hangar in Paris passed to Baron de Bradsky, another balloonist.

 Legacy

-In September 1902, it was decided to name two streets in Brazil with the names of the aeronauts.
+In September 1902, it was decided to name two streets in Brazil after the aeronauts.
 The following year a tombstone was placed at the site of the accident and a bust of Severo was placed in the cemetery in Paris.
 The accident was depicted in the short film The Catastrophe of the Balloon "Le Pax" by director Georges Méliès.
 In 1903 a memorial service for the victims took place in Paris.
 In 1952 a tribute was held by friends of the Brazilian inventor in his memory.
-In 2019 a bill was introduced to inscribe his name in the Book of Heroes of the Patherland.
+In 2019 a bill was introduced to inscribe his name in the Book of Heroes of the Fatherland.
 120 years after his death, in 2022, Augusto Severo's remains were transported from Rio de Janeiro to Rio Grande do Norte, his birthplace.